MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-send-a-mail-item-by-using-a-hotmail-account.md

 - csharp
 ---

-# How to: Send a Mail Item by Using a Hotmail Account
+# Send a Mail Item by Using a Hotmail Account

 This example uses the [SendUsingAccount](https://msdn.microsoft.com/en-us/library/bb623679\(v=office.15\)) property to send a mail item by using a Windows Live Hotmail account.